BackofenLab/RNAProt/README.md

 nvcc --version
 ```

-In our test case this delivered:
+In our test case this delivers:

 ```
 $ python -c "import torch; print(torch.__version__)"